roshanbilal2006-cmd/Qualcomm-Hackathon/README.md

 ## Known Cleanup Items

-- `android-app/local.properties` is machine-specific and should not be committed.
+- `mobile/local.properties` is machine-specific and should not be committed.
 - `cloud_data.db` may appear as an untracked local runtime database.
 - The AI engine is OpenRouter + OpenCV.
 Without `OPENROUTER_API_KEY`, prediction still works in OpenCV fallback mode but cloud VLM reasoning is disabled.
 - Invalid Android images currently fall back to mock AI output through the adapter; for production, invalid images should return a clear validation error.
+- The mobile heatmap uses OSMDroid/OpenStreetMap, so no Google Maps key is required.